ctrlplusb/easy-peasy/README.md

 const store = createStore(model);
 ```

-You now have a full featured Redux store. 😎
+You will now have a [Redux store](https://redux.js.org/api/store). 👍

-### Accessing state
+### Accessing state directly via the store

-To access state you use the standard mechanism provided by the Redux store.
+You can access your store's state using the `getState` API of the store.

 ```javascript
 store.getState().todos.items;
 ```

-Typically you wouldn't access state like this though, and would utilise a Redux package appropriate for your framework.
-See our docs on [how to use the store with React](#usage-with-react).

 ### Modifying state via actions

-In order to mutate your state add an action to your model.
-Easy peasy will automagically map these actions so that you can dispatch them from your app.
+In order to mutate your state you need to define an action against your model.

 ```javascript
 const store = createStore({